 December 6, 2018

-The U.S. Food and Drug Administration has requested that animal drug companies voluntarily revise the product labels for their approved anthelmintics used in livestock (cattle, sheep, goats, poultry and swine) and horses to add information about antiparasitic resistance.
+The U.S. Food and Drug Administration has requested that animal drug companies voluntarily revise the labels of their approved anthelmintics for livestock (cattle, sheep, goats, poultry and swine) and horses to add information about antiparasitic resistance.
 The new labeling information is intended to help end-users, including veterinarians, livestock producers, and animal owners, better understand the proper use of anthelmintics and ways to monitor and slow down the development of antiparasitic resistance at the farm level.

 Over the coming year, you should begin seeing this new information included on the labels of currently marketed FDA-approved anthelmintics for livestock and horses, as well as on the label of any new anthelmintic that FDA approves for use in these animals.